tidepool-org/uploader/README.md

 ### Has code to manage various USB devices
 * It can enumerate the USB devices it knows about.
 So far, they are:
-  * Dexcom G4
+  * Dexcom G4 CGM
-  * Asante SNAP
+  * Asante SNAP insulin pump
-  * Insulet Omnipod
+  * Insulet Omnipod insulin pump
+  * There is working code for a OneTouch Mini blood glucose meter, but that code is currently disabled in manifest.json because it needs to share a cable with the Asante pump and that sharing isn't working well.
+We're probably going to move to a configuration-based model instead of device detection.

 ### Can manage serial communications
 * Knows how to talk to serial devices using the Chrome serial API and has a useful amount of intelligence about how to communicate in packets and the like.
-It turns out that the Asante and Dexcom serial protocols are relatively similar if you squint a bit.
+It turns out that serial protocols from several manufacturers are relatively similar if you squint a bit.
 * Can enumerate serial ports and make a reasonable guess as to which one belongs to which device based on the port name on a Mac.
 Probably needs further work on Windows, but at least the port patterns are found in settings so you can override them.
 * Has some utilities for building and disassembling byte-oriented packets of data and calculating CRCs.